-The parties recognize that adjunct faculty are not members of the bargaining unit.
+The parties recognize that adjunct faculty, including high school teachers who are Cincinnati State College Credit Plus (CCP) instructors, are not members of the bargaining unit.
 However, because adjunct faculty work closely with the program or department faculty and program or department Chairs, adjunct faculty assignments shall be made with advice from the program or department Chairs of the academic division in which the adjunct will be assigned.
 The adjunct appointee credentials must be consistent with the posting requirements.
 If an adjunct is assigned over the written objection of the Chair, the reasons shall be communicated to the Chair.